KDN-Cloud/b.aklein.studio/_posts/2026-06-12-top-ufo-alien-disclosure-cosmic-merch-believers-2026.md

 ## The Council Convenes

 Grey Elder.
 Pleiadian High Council member.
 Arcturian.
 Mantis Being.
 Celestial Light Being.
 Reptilian Elder.
-One human delegate — slightly overwhelmed, present for the first time, finally given a seat at the table.
+One human delegate who looks slightly overwhelmed, present for the first time, and finally given a seat at the table.

 A circular council chamber.
 A holographic obsidian table showing star maps and sacred geometry projected upward in electric blue and violet light.
 An open cosmic oculus above with Saturn visible through it.
 "THE COUNCIL CONVENES" etched into the floor in electric blue.